Here are the guidelines and recommendations to design, develop, test, and deploy WSO2 integration solutions:

 - The use of Call mediator is recommended for service chaining scenarios.

 - Both the Send mediator and Call mediator use the non blocking transport.
-Therefore, in terms of performance there is no difference between the Send mediator and the Call mediator.
+Therefore, there is no difference between the performance of the Send and Call mediators.

 Behaviour of the Callout mediator is similar to the Call mediator, but it uses the blocking transport to send the message out.
 Therefor, in terms of performance, Callout mediator is not as good as the Call mediator or Send mediator.
 If there are scenarios where blocking behaviour is required, you can use the Callout mediator.
 For example, see JMS Transactions.